Connoiter/king_tutte_datamap_scrolls/Readme.md

 Large collections of neural embedding vectors are proliferating rapidly.
 For example, at its core every vector database and RAG knowledge base consists of such a collection.
-Datamaps make for great web-tech based, interactive visulizations of embedding vector collections, enabling an overview of a collection and exploratory data analysis.
+Datamaps make for great web-tech based, interactive visualizations of embedding vector collections, enabling an overview of a collection and exploratory data analysis.